Yamaha XS750: 1979 XS750 “F” and “SF”

 As above but European models came with an optional 24 liter fuel tank and also a new paint scheme.
 The cast wheels from this year on were of the "tubeless design".

+The kickstarter was dropped, blocked off with a grommit.

 1980 XS850 “G” and “SG” “LG”

 The 826cc replacement for the XS750 was a very similar beast.
 The engine received bigger barrels and pistons, a beefier crankshaft, a wider primary chain and better oil ways.
 The addition of an oil cooler helped keep things cool.
 The European 850 “G” came with the 24 liter tank as standard, plus a huge 8" diameter headlight.
-Also added were frame improvements including a new swing arm mounting and alloy footrest carriers.(Also to be seen in some "F" models.
+Also added were frame improvements including a new swing arm mounting and alloy footrest carriers.
+Also to be seen in some "F" models.
 In the United States, the 850 “G” had a more custom look with a seat with no tail piece like the “SG” and different side panels.
 The exhausts on the European models have an offset in them to improve ground clearance at the rear.

+The carburetors changed from Mikunis to Hitachis for environmental reasons.

 The “LG” was the midnight special, sporting black and gold designs on the engine and other parts.

-The European models had a wider seat and tail piece than the 750’s, but looked much more like them than the American 850 “G”.
+The European models had a wider seat and tail piece than the 750's, but looked much more like them than the American 850 “G”.